mist64/cbmbus_doc/3 Commodore DOS.md

 ## Concepts

+Commodore DOS has been in existence since the Commodore 2040 drive from 1978.
+It remained fairly unchanged up to the Commodore 1581 from 1987.
+These are the **first-generation** devices. **Second-generation** devices are the floppy and hard disk drives by Creative Micro Devices (CMD) from the 1990s, with some existended features.
+Finally, there are **modern** Commodore DOS devices that have added some more features.
+This section gives an overview of the shared concepts and some of the optional features.

 Commodore DOS calls a device (with its own primary address) connected to the bus a **unit**.

 A unit can have one or more **media**[^90], a sequence of **blocks** that have a block numbering independent of the other media.
 A medium usually contains a **filesystem**, but it can also be used for direct block access independently of any filesystem.
 These media are numbered, starting from one.

-A simple one-drive unit like the Commodore 1541 only has a single medium "0".
+For first-generation devices, a simple one-drive unit like the Commodore 1541 only has a single medium "0".
 A dual-drive unit like the Commodore 8250 has two, named "0" and "1", one for each disk drive.
-Reference manuals of these kinds of units call these numbers the **drive** number.
+Reference manuals of these kinds of units call these numbers the **drive number**.

-Later devices with multiple megabytes of storage, like the floppy and hard disk drives by Creative Micro Devices (CMD) as well as modern solutions such as SD2IEC, support partitioning: Each partition is a medium.
-The partitions are numbered starting with "1", while "0" is a always points to the currently active partition.
-Reference manuals of these kinds of units call these numbers the **partition** number.
+Second-generation and modern devices support partitioning: Each partition is a medium.
+The partitions are numbered starting with "1", while "0" always points to the currently active partition.
+Reference manuals of these kinds of units call these numbers the **partition number**.

-## Communication Mechanisms
+## API Basics

+### Channels

 Communication to Commodore DOS happens through 15 data channels and one command channel: